- Find a Lawyer

 Medical malpractice cases account for between 15,000 and 19,000 lawsuits filed each year.
 As many as one in every three clinicians is sued at least once in their lifetime, with some surgical specialties having an even greater chance of being sued.

-Between 1986 and 2010, health care providers and their insurance companies paid out more than $38 billion for personal injury and wrongful death medical malpractice claims.
+Healthcare providers and their insurance companies have paid out billions for personal injury and wrongful death medical malpractice claims.
+Yet, this cost is only a fraction of what they’ve collected in premiums.

 Elements of a Medical Malpractice Claim